WildGums/Orc.ProjectManagement/README.md

 **Make sure to register the service before instantiating the *IProjectManager* because it will be injected**

+# Creating a project validator

+Sometimes it is possible to check on forehand if it's even possible to load a project.
+This is implemented via the *IProjectValidator* interface.
+By default there is no validation, but this can be implemented.
+For example when a project represents a folder on disk, the validator can check if the directory exists:

+    public class DirectoryExistsProjectValidator : IProjectValidator
+    {
+        #region IProjectValidator Members
+        public async Task<bool> CanStartLoadingProject(string location)
+        {
+            return Directory.Exists(location);
+        }
+        #endregion
+    }

+Next it can be registered in the ServiceLocator (so it will automatically be injected into the *ProjectManager*):

+	ServiceLocator.Default.RegisterType<IProjectValidator, DirectoryExistsProjectValidator>();

 # Creating a project reader service

 Projects must be read via the *IProjectReaderService*.
 The project manager automatically knows when to read a project.
 First, one must create a project reader as shown in the example below: